Source: Wikimedia Commons

 Surrounding the Macao Museum and stretching almost until the Ruins of St. Paul, this is one of Macau’s most minimalist gardens.
 Although with fewer details and fine architecture, there is loads of history there.
 Old cannons point to the city from inside the park and once upon a time were used to protect the city in case of an attack.
 The breathtaking view is surely worth the steep climb one has to do to reach it.

-It was one of Macau’s first militarized areas: the Society of Jesus erected it to defend São Paulo Mount during the start of 17th century.
+It was one of Macau’s first militarized areas: the Society of Jesus erected it to defend São Paulo Mount during the start of the 17th century.
 This, plus St. Paul College and Church, were known as Macau’s “acropolis” and was the city’s main defensive structure, especially during the Netherlands invasion of 1622.
 The nicest part of this garden is its lighting made of natural shade and trees, but also the 360º view of Macau one can capture from up above.

 Opening hours: 24-hours